MatteoWebDeveloper/CSS-Architecture/src/scss/development-procedure.md

+# Development procedure

 UI library and design consolidation is a slow and gradual process.

+## 1) Create section
-1) When you start a new project you need a place to prototype quickly.
+When you start a new project you need a place to prototype quickly.
 The best place for doing that is inside a section file:
 ```scss
 // homepage.scss